number-25/MotifScanner.jl/src/ScanSequenceExact_workbook.md

 Scan a sequence for an exact motif match - ScanSequenceExact.jl

+* Allow the input of a list of motifs?

 ## Handle arguments

 This functionality will be handled with the `ArgParse.jl` [package](https://argparsejl.readthedocs.io/en/latest/argparse.html).